Platform

 Where is the Critical Technology Initiatives available?

-The Critical Technology Initiatives program is available across Canada.
+The Critical Technology Initiatives program is available the province of Ontario.

 Is the Critical Technology Initiatives a grant, loan, or tax credit?